AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/configure-permissions.md

     ![Select Add User](assets/adminconsole-launch-addUser.png)
 1. Complete the workflow to add yourself as a user to the product profile

-You will not need to add yourself as a Developer for Launch.
+You do not need to add yourself as a Developer for Launch.

 ## Additional Resources